danoszz/devignit_-temporary/README.md

-# Devign Landingpage
+# Devign temporary

-A landingpage for Devign.it until the full website is done.
+Temporary page for Devign.it until the full website is finished.
 Based on [Playground Starterkit](https://github.com/Corentinfardeau/three-js-flag) from (http://corentinfardeau.fr/).

 Following instructions are copied from the original README.md.
 Please contact me if you have any further questions <3